gbmhunter/MStateMachine/README.rst

 ========= ========== ====================================================================================
 Version   Date       Comment
 ========= ========== ====================================================================================
-v1.0.0.0  2014-09-08 Initial commit.
+v1.1.0.0  2014-09-09 Swicthed to non-macro style state machine, as although it was making the syntax shorter, it was confusing things.
+Now using strings as the unique identifier for each state. v1.0.0.0  2014-09-08 Initial commit.
 Basic state machine and state objects working, along with a few helper macros to tidy up the interface.
 Basic test working (toggling between two states).
 ========= ========== ====================================================================================